jesusrmoreno/toto/Readme.md

 # Toto :video_game:
 __Toto__ is a game server for creating quick prototypes of online multiplayer games.
-By exposing a few key events and acting essentially as a message relay Toto makes it easy to start prototyping multiplayer games without worrying about writing a custom server for each prototype.
+By leveraging socket.io and exposing a few key events to act essentially as a message relay.
+Toto makes it easy to start prototyping multiplayer games without worrying about writing a custom server for each prototype.

 __Toto__ __*is not*__ meant to be a finalized game server.
 You'll notice that __Toto__ offers nothing in the way of state management or